 “The senior designer who conducted the interview stated that my construction drawings were some of the best she had seen from a student, and another designer there stated that I had a leg up on the other applicants since some schools do not have their students complete a retail design project,” he said.
 “It went so well that they gave me the internship a few hours later, and I haven’t looked back since.
 Interior Design Professor Ann Cotton’s networking and Assistant Professor Jane Kielb’s assistance with my portfolio preparation and the quality of her studio classes gave me the edge.
 These things are a testament to how my teachers have helped me get my foot in the door and chisel my skills to the level that they are at now.”

 Coloma, who first earned certificates for lighting design and advanced computer applications, finished his associate’s degree in 2013.
-As luck would have it, he secured a full-time job at Charles Sparks + Company as a designer on the team for City of Dreams – Macau, a high-profile project that features 300,000 square feet of retail space that connects a casino, restaurant and luxury hotels and includes a new building by Zaha Hadid.
-He helps to document coordination, SketchUp modeling and graphics.
+As luck would have it, he secured a full-time job at Charles Sparks + Company as a designer on the team for City of Dreams – Macau, a high-profile project featuring 300,000 square feet of retail space that connects a casino, restaurant and luxury hotels and includes a new building by Zaha Hadid.
+He helped document coordination, SketchUp modeling and graphics.